mishatuesday/mishatuesday.github.io/_posts/2022-10-06-creating-a-jekyll-blog.markdown

 Once this is all set up, all you have to do to add new posts is create a new `.markdown` file in your local `_posts` directory, add the header with the title and date, and then type away about whatever you want to write about, using Markdown formatting.
 When you're done, do `git add .`, `git commit -m "add blog post"`, and `git push`.
 Easy peasy tropical breezy.

 *Let me know f you find anything in this walkthrough that is wrong or doesn't work as it should.
-My email is at the bottom of the page*
+My email is at the bottom of the page.*

 [ssh-setup]: https://docs.github.com/en/authentication/connecting-to-github-with-ssh
 [stackoverflow]: https://stackoverflow.com/